 March On for Brain Injury is a statewide family fun walk hosted by the Brain Injury Association of New York State.
 Join us for a day of awareness and community building as we honor outstanding individuals and their contributions to the brain injury community!

-For 2020, we’re getting creative to bring you a fun and creative way to safely enjoy March On virtually.
-This year, we won’t be able to get together in person, but we encourage you to find a safe place to March On- could be your driveway, down the block or street, a local park, your own back yard or deck!
+For 2020, we’re getting creative to bring you a fun way to safely enjoy March On virtually.
+This year we won’t be able to get together in person, but we encourage you to find a safe place to March On- could be your driveway, down the block or street, a local park, your own back yard or deck!

-No matter where you are in New York, you can join us on Saturday, September 12 to hear from our Honorees, team captains, staff and sponsors.
+No matter where you are, you can join us on Saturday, September 12 to hear from our Honorees, team captains, staff and sponsors.

 So start a team, join a team or donate to a team today!

 Registration is $30 for adults ($35 on the day of the Walk), $20 for youth ages 4-12, and free for kids ages 3 and under.